 Issue Implications Sign-off Impact on Corporate Priorities The report highlights the contractor's performance levels in relation to services provided across the borough.
 These services play an important role in supporting the Safe, Clean and Green aims.
 The reworded guidance on waste collection reinforces the alternate weekly collection system and provides improved guidance for the location and construction of communal bin stores.
 This takes into account a trend for flats to have more bedrooms, therefore more occupants leading to more waste.
 The guidance should lead to improved access for our contractor.
 The guidance supports the Councils clean and green aims with the better conditions encouraging recycling.
 Waste Manager Cross Cutting Objectives Services include the collection of recycling and garden waste from properties.
 These materials are recycled and substantially reduce the environmental impact of waste collection, so supporting the aims of Environmental Sustainability.
 Waste Manager Risk Management This report is for noting only.
 No new risks have been identified relating to the performance of the waste contract for the remaining 3 and a half years of the contract term.
-Head of Environment and Public Realm Financial The proposals set out in the recommendation are all within already approved budgetary headings, no additional funding required.
+Financial The proposals set out in the recommendation are all within already approved budgetary headings, no additional funding required.
 Maxine Mahon - no issues Staffing No staffing implications within this report.
 [Head of Service] Legal The continued contract monitoring and improved guidance will support the Council's duties to provide a regular domestic waste collection services, as required under Environmental Protection Act 1990 Sec 45.
-Robin Harris - no issues

 Privacy and Data Protection No additional implications identified Equalities and Corporate Policy Officer Equalities The contract allows for service standards to be adjusted to reflect equalities needs.
 Maintaining the standards of assisted collections is key to providing the service to some of our more vulnerable residents.
 No changes are proposed.
-Equalities and Corporate Policy Officer Public Health Regular waste collection is a prerequisite to maintaining public health.
-The continued monitoring of the contract will help to maintain service standards and promote good health within the local population.
-Crime and Disorder No impact identified Waste Manager Procurement No impact identified Waste Manager
+Equalities and Corporate Policy Officer Public Health 3 Crime and Disorder No impact identified Wast Procurement No impact identified Waste Manager